International

 - PACTUM (political science)

-The project "Projecting Academic Capacities with Tunisian Universities through Master's Courses " is a capacity-building initiative supported by the European Commission (2021–2024) and based on Mediterranean cooperation among European universities (Italy: Siena, coordinator, and UNIMED; Spain: Granada; France: Montpellier, represented by Christophe Roux) and Tunisian universities (Tunis El Manar, Carthage, Kairouan, Sfax, Sousse) to develop master’s programs in the humanities and social sciences.
+The project “Projecting Academic Capacities with Tunisian Universities through Master’s Courses” is a capacity-building project supported by the European Commission (2021–2024) and based on Mediterranean cooperation among European universities (Italy: Siena, coordinator, and UNIMED; Spain: Granada; France: Montpellier, represented by Christophe Roux) and Tunisian universities (Tunis El Manar, Carthage, Kairouan, Sfax, Sousse) to develop master’s programs in the humanities and social sciences.

-- International Associated Laboratory (IAL) on “Contracts, Security Interests, and Consumer and Corporate Insolvency”
+- International Associated Laboratory (LIA) “Contracts, Security Interests, and Consumer and Business Insolvency”

 As part of the strategic partnership established between the University of Montpellier and Laval University (Canada), an agreement formalizes the creation of an International Associated Laboratory (LIA-CSI) designed to foster collaboration between faculty members in the law schools of both institutions.
-Initiated by Professors Aurore Benadiba and Christophe Albiges, the agreement aims to establish research projects within a framework that facilitates the transfer of knowledge in contract law, security interests, insolvency proceedings, as well as related fields such as property law.
-These shared research themes build upon those already developed within the Private Law Laboratory (UR UM207) and the Chair in Prevention and Management of Business Difficulties at Labex Entreprendre.
+Initiated by Professors Aurore Benadiba and Christophe Albiges, the agreement aims to establish research projects within a framework that facilitates the transfer of knowledge in contract law, security interests, insolvency proceedings, and related fields such as property law.
+These shared research themes build upon those already developed within the Private Law Research Laboratory (UR UM207) and the Chair on Prevention and Management of Business Difficulties at Labex Entreprendre.

 - Transnational Diploma (DTN) – Sherbrooke (CANADA)

 For more than fifteen years, a high-quality exchange program has linked the law schools of Montpellier and Sherbrooke.
 Each year, students from Montpellier’s Master’s in International Trade Law and Master’s in Distribution Law and Business Contracts are selected to participate in this exchange.
 Students from Montpellier participate in this exchange in two phases: at the end of their first year of the Master’s program and at the end of their second year.
-Additionally, students from Sherbrooke are welcomed to Montpellier under this agreement.
+In addition, students from Sherbrooke are hosted in Montpellier as part of this agreement.

-Several faculty exchanges have also taken place, leading to the development of joint conferences, publications, and courses, particularly in the field of intellectual property law, where Canada has pioneered innovative approaches.
+Several faculty exchanges also took place, leading to the development of joint conferences, publications, and courses, particularly in the field of intellectual property law, where Canada has pioneered innovative approaches.

 Master's in Intellectual Property Law – Sherbrooke (CANADA) : Program